Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 There are no directives in React, only elements, and components, and all templates and logic are explained at the end of the component.

-Angular itself has built-in structural directives ngIf, ngFor, *ngSwitch, etc., the syntax of which is quite difficult for beginners to understand.
+Angular built-in support for structural directives ngIf, ngFor, *ngSwitch, etc., makes the syntax quite difficult for beginners to understand.

 State is a collective term for any information that is relevant to an application.
 This concept includes both data, such as a list of tasks or users, as well as a loading state or form state.
 State can be local or global, depending on how many components use it.

-Both Angular and React offer the option not to use additional state management tools.
-However, in most cases, developers use additional state management libraries with specific libraries, such as Redux or NgRx.
+Both Angular and React offer the option not to use additional state and data management tools.
+However, in most cases, developers use an additional state management library, such as Redux or NgRx.

 15. Dependency Injection